 Are You Ready to Dive In?

-Are you a passionate scientist or technologist eager to explore the mysteries of the ocean or develop transformative climate-change solutions?
-We invite you to join our collaborative research community, where you can lead your own projects while engaging with fellow innovators and contributing to our documentary and educational programs.
-We seek individuals who are not only experts in their fields but are also enthusiastic about sailing, storytelling, and the spirit of exploration.
+Join our collaborative research community, where you can lead your own projects, connect with fellow innovators, and contribute to our documentary and educational initiatives.
+We're looking for experts who are not only leaders in their fields but also passionate about sailing, storytelling, and the spirit of exploration.

 Requirements: